BrainIs404/404NotFound/README.md

 node app.js
 ```

 After that, it can be accessed on localhost:3000.
+However, the chat, voting and stream features will not work.

-**Final product**
+### Final product

 The web page overview:
 ![Overview](./img/overview.png)